-

 Louise Arbour

-Human rights lawyer taking to task leaders from Kyrgyzstan to Sudan over abuses of power
+Human rights lawyer taking to task leaders from Kyrgyzstan to Sudan over

 -